 Tips for all of the EaDo locations: be safe- they’re sort of in shady areas- not too shady but just enough, ya know?
 Anyways, be smart about your surroundings, especially if you have your little one with you!

-7. Sugar and Cloth Color Wall at Headquarters HTX (3302 Canal Street)
+Sugar and Cloth Color Wall at Headquarters HTX (3302 Canal Street)*unfortunately this location is no longer painted*

 Tips for this location: This picture was taken across the street- so to get the entire wall, that’s what you’ll have to do.
 You can obviously just do one color if you’re up close.
 If it rains, it’ll flood a little bit right there in front but it’s not too bad!